Close Menu

 4. Will There Be Subcontractors on This Project?

-Find out whether subcontractors will be utilized in your project, as they are often used for demolition projects.
+Find out whether subcontractors will be utilised in your project, as they are often used for demolition projects.
 There may be resources or additional expertise required from the main contractor by subcontractors.
 It’s also important to identify the person responsible for subcontractor supervision and associated hazards.

 Asking if there will be subcontractors on the project is crucial before choosing a demolition contractor.
 Knowing the technique of contract delivery they employ is crucial for ensuring you receive the finest service possible.